HO-COOH/SugarPP/README.md

   - [Motivation](#motivation)

 ## How to Use
-1. SugarPP is **header only** and **each headers are independent**.
-Just clone this repository go to [./include/sugarpp](./include/sugarpp) or copy the corresponding header file you want to use.
+1. SugarPP is **header only** and **each header file is independent**.
+Just clone this repository and go to [./include/sugarpp](./include/sugarpp) or copy the corresponding header file you want to use.

-    Or Want hassel-free?
-Copy this Cmake snippet to your root ``CMakeLists.txt``, to automatically download & use this library in your project.
-No need to clone the project!
+    Or, for a hassle free installation, copy this Cmake snippet to your root ``CMakeLists.txt`` to automatically download & use this library in your project.
+No need to clone the project manually!
     ```cmake
     include(FetchContent)
     FetchContent_Declare(